ardaergin/VBL/markdown_files/granting-or-denying-payment.md

 For online studies, participants are marked as "participated" automatically when they complete your study.
 Nevertheless, you still have actions to take.

 First, sometimes participants sign up to participate but do not end up participating.

-- In these cases, you should select "Excused" under "No-Show" instead.
-The participant will not be denied payments.
+In these cases, you should select "Excused" under "No-Show" instead.
+The participant will be denied payments, but will not receive any penalty.

-Secondly, you should investigate your data, and deny payment if necessary.
+Secondly, you should check your data, and deny payment if necessary.
 Please see [this page](denying-payment) for the conditions under which you can deny payment and how to do so.

 ## For lab studies

 For physical studies, your tasks depend on whether you have requested research assistants from us.

-If you have requested research assistants from us, they will mark participants as "participated" and “no-shows”.

 **If you have requested research assistants from us**, they will mark participants as "participated" or “no-show”.
 Hence, your only task is to investigate your data, and deny payment if necessary.
 Please see [this page](denying-payment) for the conditions under which you can deny payment and how to do so.

 **If you, or your own research assistants, have carried out your study**, you must mark "participated" or "no-show" yourself.
 For a smoother process, these two should be carried out as the study is ongoing.

-- To mark a participant as "participated", click on the empty circle in the 'Participated' column.
-- For students who did not cancel participation in time but contacted you BEFORE the start of their session, choose **"Excused No-Show"** in the No-Show column.
-- For students who never contact you, or only AFTER the start of the session they were supposed to participate in, select **'Unexcused No-Show'**.
+- Participant participated > "Participated"
+- Participant no-show, contacted you on time > **"Excused No-Show"**
+- Participant no-show, *did not* contact you on time > **'Unexcused No-Show'**

 After the study has been completed, you can [deny payment](denying-payment) if necessary.